LiorKogan/V1/README.md

   - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
   - Type consistency: an entity's type, a relationship's type, and an action's type do not change over time.

-  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines their features.
+  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines sets of features.
 Such definitions may be specified in a property graph schema (see next section).

 The property graph data model defines the following **structure**: